 When Jesus said this, all His adversaries were humiliated.

-Notice, though, that Yeshua doesn’t just feel compassionate, he acts on it.
-And His action almost always includes human touch.
-There is a mental connection and a physical connection.
+Notice, though, that Yeshua didn’t just feel compassionate, he acted on it.
+And His action almost always included human touch.
+There was a mental connection and a physical connection.
 How easy is it for us to have compassion with thoughts and prayers.
 How much better would it be to hold a hand and help.

-Notice that YHWH and Yeshua never make those who ask for mercy prove their worth.
-When the blind call out to Yeshua, “Have mercy on us”, He never asks “Why should I?” or “What have you done to deserve it?”
-Instead Yeshua asks this:
+Yeshua never made those who asked for mercy prove their worth.
+When the blind called out to Yeshua, “Have mercy on us”, He never asked “Why should I?” or “What have you done to deserve it?”
+Instead Yeshua asked something completely different: